Family Systems Theory Definition & What Is It?

 Medically Reviewed By: Karen Devlin, LPC

-Family relationships are very complex, and no two families are exactly alike.
-Despite these differences, some theories suggest that all families fall into the same model of the emotional system.
-This concept is referred to as the Family Systems Theory.
+Family relationships are very complex with no families exactly alike.
+However, Family Systems Theory suggest that all families fall into the same model of the emotional system.

 What Is Family Systems Theory?

-Family systems theory (FST) is a concept of looking at the family as a cohesive emotional unit.
-Psychiatrist Murray Bowen developed his FST theory to describe the relationship system the family exhibits as the interlocking concepts of familial development and behavior are carefully analyzed.
-According to Bowen’s theory, family members are intensely emotionally connected.
-In regards to the family systems theory, Dr. Bowen was described as "one of those rare human beings who had a genuinely new idea."
+Bowen’s family systems theory (FST) is a concept of looking at the family as an emotional unit derived from Bowen’s study of the family.
+Psychiatrist Murray Bowen developed the Bowen family systems theory which is a relationship system the family exhibits as the interlocking concepts of familial development and behavior are carefully analyzed.
+Bowen’s theory or the Bowen family systems theory view the family as an emotional unit where family members are intensely emotionally connected.

 Family Systems Theory Definition

-The family systems theory suggests that a family functions as an emotional system wherein each member plays a specific role and must follow certain rules.
-Based on the roles within the system, people are expected to interact with and respond to one another in a certain way.
-Patterns develop within the system, and each member's behavior impacts the other members in predictable ways.
-Depending on the specific system, these behavioral patterns can lead to either balance or dysfunction of the system, or both, at various points in time.
+The Bowen family systems theory suggests that a family functions as an emotional system wherein each member plays a specific role and must follow certain rules.
+Based on Bowen’s theory and his study of the family, roles within the emotional system, patterns develop within the emotional system, and each member’s behavior impacts the other members.
+Depending on the specific human relationship systems and how the emotional systems operates the Bowen family systems theory suggests these behavioral patterns can lead to either balance or dysfunction of the system or both.

 Why Is Family Systems Theory Important?

-Dr. Bowen believes that perhaps humans evolved to be interdependent on family members to promote cooperation among families that are necessary for things like shelter and protection.
-But, in stressful situations, the anxiety that one person feels can spread through family members of the emotional unit, and the interdependence becomes emotionally taxing rather than comforting.
+Dr. Bowen showed through his study of the family in Bowen’s theory that perhaps humans evolved to be interdependent on family members or family center to promote cooperation among families for essentials like shelter.
+However, Bowen family systems theory suggests that in high-stress times the anxiety that one person feels can spread through one’s family to family members or family center of the overall emotional unit, and the interdependence becomes emotionally taxing.

 The Eight Concepts Of Family Systems Theory

-The family systems theory is composed of eight interlocking concepts:
+The Bowen family systems theory derived from his study of the family is composed of eight interlocking concepts:

 Differentiation Of Self